BitonicNL/bl3p-api/docs/authenticated_api/http.md

 ## 1 - Introduction

 This document describes the usage of the private HTTP API of BL3P.
-In the file on directory above you can find the base.md file.
+In the file one directory above you can find the base.md file.
 The base.md document describes all basic details that you need to know to use the BL3P API.
 If you would like to know how to make a connection to the BL3P API, please check the examples that are available one directory above.